Want to see inside?

 Expected Length of Stay

-Clients typically stay at Skyland Trail South for about two months.
+Clients typically stay at the residential level of care (at Skyland Trail South Or Rollins Campus) for about two months.
 Most clients then step down to our nonresidential day treatment program where they continue to work toward independence.

 Many clients live in the apartments available through our transitional housing program while they participate in day treatment.
 Others return to the community to live with family or friends, or independently.

 After residential treatment, clients typically engage in our nonresidential programs, including our day treatment and intensive outpatient programs, for about two months.
 The total average length of treatment for clients admitting to Skyland Trail South residential care is about four months.

 Remember that everyone moves through treatment at his or her own pace.
 Skyland Trail is not a one-size-fits-all program.
 The length of stay in any level of care is tailored to the needs of each individual client.
 Our unique program continuum also allows us to increase the level of care for a client who is struggling or needs extra support.
 Our multidisciplinary treatment team meets each week to discuss each client individually.
 The team considers each client's progress toward goals and remaining challenges and makes careful decisions about the level of support each client needs to achieve continued improvement.

 Schedule a tour with an admissions counselor.

 The Skyland Trail residential treatment program is a full-time program; residential clients will need to suspend their commitments to a job or school.

 Vocational services is an integrated part of the residential treatment program.
 Vocation services can help young adults prepare to return to school or enter the workforce.
 Vocational services can help clients in middle to late adulthood develop new strategies to improve work-life balance or consider a career change to support their mental health.